AionSystem/VERITAS/README.md

 VERITAS integrates with the Sovereign Trace Protocol — a permanence infrastructure with 16 template types.
 Every report and every export can be permanently sealed with a triple-time cryptographic stamp (Gregorian, Hebrew lunisolar, 13-Moon Dreamspell).

 > **Permanence note:** Sealed records are filed as GitHub Issues on the STP ledger repository.
 This provides immutable timestamping within the constraints of the GitHub platform.
 If the STP GitHub API is unavailable at the time of submission, the seal is queued locally and filed on next successful connection — the report itself is never blocked.

+> **What the seal proves:** that this exact report or export existed at this moment and has not been altered since.
+It does not prove the report's content is accurate, and it does not prove a signal was seen by a responder — see the acknowledgment-receipt priority in [What VERITAS Is — and What It Is Not](#what-veritas-is--and-what-it-is-not).

 ### How It Works